churboi/Dungeon-Generation/README.md

 ### [3/19/2018]
 - Adjusted DeadEndFrequencyCorrection to actually work (Changes DE tags to anything else if nodeCount is too low during main DunGen generation phase)

+### [3/20/2018]
+- Started "RandomHallway" method which takes in pendingNode to build from and also takes a random length size (Most code is from DunGen script so I have to compartmentalize DunGen into smaller methods)